By Alyse Bacine

 Understanding Breathwork Techniques

-Comprehensive training introduces you to a spectrum of breathing approaches, each with distinct effects and applications.
+Comprehensive training introduces you to a spectrum of breathing approaches with distinct effects and applications.
 You'll learn to differentiate between:

 • Regulatory practices that calm an activated system